hasnain1230/A-Star-Search/Homework 1 - A* Searching in Maze.md

+# Homework 1 - A* Searching in Maze
 This assignment demonstrates variations of the A* searching algorithm.
 Please refer to the source code for how these algorithms were implemented.
 It should be contained within this archive in the `src` directory.

 # Author